samueljseay/page_object/README.md

 |> DashboardPage.Things.name_value
 ```

 For more API examples see the [tests](https://github.com/samueljseay/page_object/tree/master/test).
-Documentation coming soon.

 ### Running the tests